-- defining good standards of pension administration relevant to all providers, whether in-house, third party; - publishing guidance to support those standards; and - being an independent accreditation body, assessing the achievement of good standards for scheme members and sponsors.
+- defining good standards of pension administration relevant to all providers, whether in-house, third party; - publishing guidance to support those standards; and - being an independent accreditation body, assessing the achievement of good standards for Scheme members and sponsors.

-In order to achieve accreditation the Fund is committed to producing clear, understandable and achievable desk top procedures for all areas of administration that will form the basis for ensuring full compliance with statutory obligations and tPR requirements.
+In order to achieve accreditation, the Fund is committed to producing clear, understandable and achievable desktop procedures for all areas of administration that will form the basis for ensuring full compliance with statutory obligations and tPR requirements.

-3.1 Liaison and communication
+3.1.
+Legislative Framework

 The Fund aims to provide clear, relevant, accurate, accessible and timely information to all of its stakeholders.
 The Fund's communication strategy is already well developed providing a wide range of solutions for all types of communication.
-However, with the ever increasing number of Scheme members and Scheme employers there is an ever increasing need for information and so the Fund is aiming to further develop its communications strategy by embracing technology in a number of key areas.
-The Fund's overall strategy is to provide communications digitally to its stakeholders wherever possible and for scheme data to be transferred electronically between the Fund and its Scheme employers.
+However, with the ever-increasing number of Scheme members and Scheme employers there is an ever-increasing need for information and so the Fund is continually developing its communications strategy by embracing technology in a number of key areas.
+The Fund's overall strategy is to provide communications digitally to its stakeholders wherever possible and for Scheme data to be transferred electronically between the Fund and its Scheme employers.